pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 - Azure Search:
   - PaaS service, integrated with REST API's and .NET SDK.
   - Supports mulitple languages, simple query syntax, suggestions, highlight matches, facets and filters.
+- Azure Time Series:
+  - Time Series Insights is built for storing, visualizing, and querying large amounts of time series data, such as that generated by IoT devices.

 ### Scalability and Performance of Azure Web Apps
 - Globally Scale Azure Web Apps: